JS-DevTools/npm-publish/README.md

   --strategy <strategy>   Publish strategy, may be "all" or "upgrade".
                           Defaults to "all", see documentation for details.

+  --no-ignore-scripts     Allow lifecycle scripts, which are disabled by default
+                          as a security precaution.
+Defaults to false.

   --dry-run               Do not actually publish anything.
   --quiet                 Only print errors.